On the go? Listen to our blog instead of reading it.

 Finally, find the fun in the holidays!
 This doesn’t have to cost a lot or even take a lot of effort.
 Create family traditions, look for community events (and take turns picking out something that each family member is interested in), volunteer together, bake something delicious as a family, spend time together each night enjoying each other and sharing with each other what you love about your family.
 Create a family self-care list.
 Each family member can suggest a few things that they would like to do together to relax…pick a favorite mindfulness activity to practice together, have a holiday-song dance party, go for a walk and look at decorations on the houses in 3 different neighborhoods, give each other massages, cuddle up and watch a holiday movie, spend 5 minutes sharing something positive that happened to each person that day; the ideas are endless, and again, it’s a way to involve your kids in creating something that will benefit your family in a multitude of ways.
 And while you’re at it, create your own self-care list, and pick 1 thing to do each day to keep your stress levels in check.

 You can’t control everything that happens or doesn’t happen over the holidays, but you can decide to set the tone for how you and your family will experience each other and how you will handle the inevitable stress that pops up along the way.
 As you do this, you will also be teaching your kids valuable life skills and setting yourself up for positive, future holidays experiences as well.
+If you liked this article, you can also read Survival Tips for Holiday Homecomings and 5 Holiday Stress Busters.
 Good luck and happy holidays!

 If you feel that you need additional assistance or tips for handling family affairs, you can contact us to make a counseling appointment or read about family and parenting counseling on our dedicated page.